-When you think of eating “keto”— short for ketogenic — you should first think of eating a LOT of fat, plus MORE fat, a pinch of carb (roughly 20-50 gm/day), and some protein.
+When you think of eating “keto”— short for ketogenic — you should first think of eating a LOT of fat, plus MORE fat, a pinch of carbs (roughly 20-50 gm/day), and some protein.
 What sets this diet apart from others is the effect it has on our metabolism (the way our bodies burn and/or store calories for fuel).

 This is where the many health benefits begin.
 Think of ketones as “high octane fuel” for our bodies, which can reap many health benefits when the diet is followed correctly.

 With the ketogenic diet’s rise in popularity, especially as a weight management tool, its touted health benefits have become a highly debatable topic in media and healthcare professionals.
 This brings about the commonly asked question, “Is the keto diet healthy?”
 Let’s let the research do the talking…

 The keto diet is healthy, and it actually helps with weight loss.

 Multiple studies have shown that people on a ketogenic diet tend to lose more weight and keep it off longer than people on low-fat diets.
 Why is this?
 Simply put, when excess carbohydrates are ingested, they’re turned into fat and stored.